BMW 7 Series (G70): BMW 7 Protection (G73)

 Internally designated G73, the BMW 7 Series Protection is an armoured variant of the G70.
 This model is a bulletproof variant, and is available in both 760i and i7 guises.
 The armoured G73 was unveiled in August 2023, and revives the tradition of the Protected 7 Series line that was first introduced on the E38 "Protection Line" model, but was discontinued on the G11.
-The G73 features a "Protection Core", which allows it to survive ballistic attacks or explosions, proven by extensive studies officially confirmed by German test facility Beschussamt Muenchen.
+The G73 features a "Protection Core", which allows it to survive ballistic attacks or explosions, proven by extensive studies officially confirmed by German test facility Beschussamt München.
 Passenger doors can be equipped with the emergency exit system.
 The armoured inner core surrounds the passenger compartment and invisibly protects the occupants of the vehicle.
 The G73 also includes the BMW Protection Command Touch System, which features protection-relevant options and additional comfort features.
 The vehicle also features 20-inch alloy wheels with Michelin PAX system tires.
 These wheels help for shorter braking distance and improved acceleration.
 Compared to the standard specification 760i which has a top speed of 250 kph and a 0-100 kph time of 4.2 seconds, the armoured variant has an electronically limited top speed of 210 km/h and a 0–100 km/h (62 mph) time of 6.6 seconds.
 The electric i7 Protection has a top speed of 160 kph and a 0–100 km/h (62 mph) time of 9 seconds.